 Cookie dough is something that can be quite hard to resist.
-Many people love eating raw cookie dough, but that has the potential to be dangerous.
+Many people love eating it raw, but that has the potential to be dangerous.

 There’s a reason why you’re not supposed to eat raw cookie dough.
 If you’re eating raw cookie dough that was made using flour that hasn’t been heat-treated, then you could be putting yourself in danger.